 At Kingston Crown Court on Wednesday 20 June 2018, the prosecution of four men for money laundering and evasion of duty offences collapsed due to the prosecution’s failure to comply with its disclosure obligations.
 All four defendants were acquitted.

 Jacob Bindman was junior counsel for the first defendant (led by Anthony Barraclough of Chavasse Chambers), instructed by Gareth Peirce of Birnberg Peirce and Partners.
 Stephen Kamlish QC led Emma Fenn for the second defendant, instructed by Leigh Wright of Tuckers Solicitors.
-Brenda Campbell QC led Alia Mohammad for the fourth defendant, instructed by Jonathan Mcilveen of Cobleys Solicitors.
+Brenda Campbell QC led Alia Akram for the fourth defendant, instructed by Jonathan Mcilveen of Cobleys Solicitors.